Shaf8808/project-portfolio-5/TESTING.md

 ### api/followers/id/

-A logged out user should only be able to view a certain user following another user by accessing this endpoint.
-A logged in individual however, should also be able to delete a follower instance as you cannot edit it so that a user can stop following a profile.
+A logged-out user should only be able to view a certain user following another user by accessing this endpoint.
+A logged-in individual, however, should also be able to delete a follower instance as you cannot edit it so that a user can stop following a profile.
 This is shown in the gif below.

 <img src="docs/backend/clips/follower-detail-delete.gif" width=800>